Shopify/quilt/packages/react-i18n/docs/react_i18n_schema.md

 }
 ```

-## Reserved pluralization keys
+### Reserved cardinal pluralization keys

-In order to avoid key collisions, the following keys are reserved for use as pluralization keys and must not be used as keys of leaf KVPs outside of a pluralization context:
+In order to avoid key collisions, the following keys are reserved for use as cardinal pluralization keys and must not be used as keys of leaf KVPs outside of a cardinal pluralization context:

 * `few`
 * `many`